Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel PageSpeed Insights WordPress Mobile Speed Test

-Vultr AMD PageSpeed Insights Desktop Speed Test Result:
+3. Vultr AMD PageSpeed Insights Desktop Test:

 Vultr AMD PageSpeed Insights WordPress Desktop Speed Test